0cx96/pokemon-inix/README.md

 ## 🚀 Quick Start (Arch / Debian / generic Linux)

 For a simple installation on most distributions, use the unified installation script.
-It handles **automated system dependency detection** and installation for Arch and Debian.
+It handles **automated system dependency detection** and installation for Arch and Debian based distributions.

 ### Install
 ```bash